open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 Observable Gauges should be used to measure non-additive values.

-For example, here's how you might report memory usage of the heap objects used in application:
+For example, here's how you report memory usage of the heap objects used in application:

 ```go